 The long-term follow-up study of the DPP, entitled the Diabetes Prevention Program Outcomes Study (DPPOS, 2002-2015), was designed to take further advantage of the scientifically and clinically valuable cohort of DPP volunteers and the large volume of data collected during the study to address the issues above.
 The highly compliant DPP cohort, including 45% minorities, is the largest IGT population ever studied.
-Moreover, the large number of patients with new onset T2DM, carefully followed from near the time of their true onset, provides an unparalleled opportunity to study the clinical course of type 2 diabetes.
+Moreover, the large number of participants with new onset T2DM, carefully followed from near the time of their true onset, provides an unparalleled opportunity to study the clinical course of type 2 diabetes.

-More than 87% of the original surviving DPP cohort joined DPPOS.
-As of December, 2014 and after 12 years of DPPOS and a mean of 16 years of combined DPP/DPPOS, 84% of the surviving DPPOS cohort continue to attend annual follow-up visits.
+Eighty-eight % of the original surviving DPP cohort joined DPPOS.
+As of December 2014 and after 12 years of DPPOS and a mean of 16 years of combined DPP/DPPOS, 84% of the surviving DPPOS cohort continue to attend annual follow-up visits.
 Analyses performed after 11 years of DPPOS demonstrated a durable effect of diabetes prevention associated with the lifestyle and metformin interventions with 27 and 18% reductions in diabetes incidence, respectively, compared with the placebo group.
 Analyses through the first 6 years of DPPOS (Phase 1) revealed significant reductions from baseline in CVD risk factors in the lifestyle intervention group, with decreased utilization of glucose-lowering and lipid-lowering medications.
 Analyses following year 11 of DPPOS Phase 2 (2013) revealed no significant differences in the prevalence of the aggregate microvascular outcome, comprised of fundus photography measured retinopathy, nephropathy based on estimated glomerular filtration rate (eGFR) or increased albuminuria (≥30 mg albumin/g creatinine), or neuropathy detected by abnormal monofilament sensation, among the treatment groups; however, in a pre-specified analysis by sex, women had a 21 and 22% reduced risk of this outcome in the lifestyle group compared with the placebo and metformin groups, respectively.
 Moreover, among the participants who had not developed diabetes during DPP/DPPOS, the prevalence of the aggregate microvascular outcome was 28% lower compared with those who had developed diabetes.
 Protocol version 3.4 described the DPPOS including the revisions incorporated to complete the second phase of DPPOS, from 2009 to 2015 (Figure 1).

-The DPPOS Phase 3 (2015-2026) is a 10-year study divided into two 5-year funding periods as required by the NIH, and will focus primarily on the effects of randomized metformin therapy on CVD and cancer; the continued, even longer term effects of the original randomized therapies during DPP and DPPOS on selected microvascular complications; and on the clinical course of pre-diabetes and new onset diabetes.
-Since protocol version 3.4 only covers participant visits through DPPOS study year 13 (ending October 2015), version 4.0 adds

-DPPOS study year 14-18 visits (through 2021), which will commence on July 1, 2015.
-Version 4.0 covers the first 5-year period of DPPOS Phase 3.
+The DPPOS Phase 3 (2015-2025) was originally proposed as a 10-year study divided into two 5-year funding periods as required by the NIH, focused primarily on the effects of randomized metformin therapy on CVD and cancer; the continued, even longer-term effects of the original randomized therapies during DPP and DPPOS on selected microvascular complications; and on the clinical course of pre-diabetes and new-onset diabetes.
+Since protocol version 3.4 only covered participant visits through DPPOS study year 13 (ending October 2015), version 4.0 added DPPOS study years 14-18, with visits ending in 2020, the first 5-year period of DPPOS Phase 3.
+Version 4.5 covers the period ending in 2022, including an additional year funded as an extension.